Kaakyire9/betweener-app/BACKEND_DEPLOYMENT_GUIDE.md

 # Backend API Deployment Guide

+## ⚠️ Security Notice
+**NEVER commit real API keys or secrets to your repository!**
+- Always use placeholder values in documentation
+- Store real credentials in environment variables or secure vaults
+- Use `.env` files locally and add them to `.gitignore`

 ## Overview
 Your backend API has been created using Supabase Edge Functions.
 This provides a secure, serverless environment for handling phone verification with Twilio.